ThaddG/sparkle-button/README.md

 You can customize various aspects of the SparkleButton component, such as the icon, size, colors, and more.
 Here are some examples:

 ### Changing the Icon

-To change the SVG icon, pass the icon prop to the SparkleButton component:
+**NOTE: If there is an issue with the size not working correctly you may have to remove the "width=" attribute from the svg** To change the SVG icon, pass the icon prop to the SparkleButton component:
 ```tsx
 const rocketIcon = (